zignartech/zentangle-wasp/README.md

 5. [Deploy Locally](#deploy-locally)

 ## Introduction
-Decentralized Tagging is a way to tag images given a certain descriprion, but in a decentralized and incentivazed way.
-This tagged images can then be used to train a Deep Learning algorithm to recognize an object in an image.
+Decentralized Tagging is a way to tag images given a certain description, but in a decentralized and incentivized way.
+These tagged images can then be used to train a Deep Learning algorithm to recognize an object in an image.
 Zentangle consists of taking a usually tedious and monotone task of spending many hours tagging images, and making it a game, where anyone can not only tag images given a description and recieve rewards for it, but bet against other players on their tags being the most precise.

-A tag consists of a rectangle inside an image represented by a four dimentional point, one dimention for each component of the tag: x and y positions of the upper left corner of the tag, h for the hight of the rectangle and w for it’s width.
-And example can be seen in image 1.
+A tag consists of a rectangle inside an image represented by a four dimensional point, one dimension for each component of the tag: x and y positions of the upper left corner of the tag, h for the height of the rectangle and w for it’s width.
+An example can be seen in image 1.
 ![Image 1: Tag of a bee](annotation_example.jpeg)

 ## Summary